 For the Master’s Degree Program, in addition to regular class work, a thesis of 25,000 words must also be completed.
 This will also require considerable study time outside of class.

 The Biblical Counseling Certificate program is a post Bachelor’s program that prepares the student to perform biblical counseling under the covering of a church.
-This certificate does not lead to becoming a state licensed counselor but does prepare the student for providing biblical answers to life challenges that face counselees.
+This certificate does not lead to becoming a state licensed counselor but does prepare the student for providing biblical answers to life challenges that face counselors.
 Although class time has been limited to once per week, it is expected that the student will spend an additional 8 hours per week in assigned study.
 Therefore the student will have spent approximately 300 hours in comprehensive study in order to earn a Biblical Counseling Certificate.

 Note: We reserve the right to change curricula as deemed appropriate by the Department of Curriculum.